-Unarmed ABCC (Stunt Bonus: +AAA); Craft CC, Lore BB, Nature BC, Nimble AAA, Perception ABBC, Precision AAB, Stealth BBC, Tactics AAAA, Vigilance AAAA, (Appeal AA, Brawn A, Empathy AAA); Infravison, Claw Weapon, Fast 1; Languages: Common, Cat
+Unarmed ABCC (Stunt Bonus: +AAA); Craft CC, Lore BB, Nature BC, Nimble AAA, Perception ABBC, Precision AAB, Stealth BBC, Tactics AAAA, Vigilance AAAA, (Appeal AA, Brawn A, Empathy AAA); Infravison, Claw Weapon, Fast 1; Languages: Common, Cat gives her the selfassurance she needed.

-Gear: Style Mantis (2pts): Technique 2H +1 Edge (Unarmed 2), Steady Hand (Craft 2), Soft Shoes (Stealth 1), Collection of Herbs (Nature 1), Keen Eye (Perception 1), Style Crane (2pts): Technique 2H Reach +1 Slow 2 (Unarmed 2), Style Bear (2pts): Technique 2H Damage +1 Slow 1 (Unarmed 2), 16qp
+Gear: Style Mantis (2pts): Technique 2H +1 Edge (Unarmed 2), Steady Hand (Craft 2), Soft Shoes (Stealth 1), Collection of Herbs (Nature 1), Keen Eye (Perception 1), Style Crane (2pts): Technique 2H Reach +1 Slow 2 (Unarmed 2), Style Bear (2pts): Technique 2H Damage +1 Slow 1 (Unarmed 2), 16qp priestess in the town of Derriston.
+She did not, however, take a calling yet.
+In the city of Jyalk, Tananda caused some amount of consternation when she was born.
+Her parents, along with her sister, are Hyflind, while she was born a Catkin.
+The local priestess assured the family and neighbors that while Fae-kin are not common, sometimes a patron Fae will bestow its visage on a child before it is born.
+Once Tananda was old enough, she was sent to the southern temple.
+The monk in charge perceived great things for her and offered her personal tutelage, despite the fact that her patron Fae is still unknown Like her sister Paka, her training grants her extraordinary skills, and